rampa069/NMController_client_python/README.md

 # NM Controller (Python Version)

-This is a Python implementation of the NM Controller application, designed to monitor and control NM mining devices through a serial connection.
+This is a Python implementation of the NM Controller application, designed to monitor and control NM mining devices through a serial connection or neetwork connection.

 ## Features